Interview Questions

 Congratulations on reaching the interview stage with Grady Health, one of our esteemed hospital partners!
 This guide will help you prepare for your 15-minute recorded interview.
-The hospital is looking for strong clinical competency, professionalism, and adaptability.
+The hospital is looking for strong clinical competency, professionalism, and flexibility.

-Important Notes About the Interview
+Important Notes

 • Your interview will be recorded and reviewed by the hiring team at Grady Health.

-• Keep your responses clear, concise, and within 60-90 seconds per question.
+• Keep your responses clear, concise, and within 1-2 minutes per question.

 • Be familiar with Atlanta, Georgia, the main headquarters of Grady Health.